frank-zago/isp55e0/README.md

 - a CH551 with a bootloader version 2.3.1
 - a CH552 with a bootloader version 2.4.0
 - a CH554 with a bootloader version 2.4.0
+- a CH559 with a bootloader version 2.4.0
 - a CH579 with a bootloader version 2.8.0
 - a CH32F103C8T6 with a bootloader version 2.3.1